Leave of Absence

 Eligible state employees are provided up to six (6) consecutive weeks of Paid Parental Leave (“PPL”) following: the birth of a child; the placement of a child in the employee’s home for adoption; or the placement of a child in the employee’s home to adjudicate parentage in cases of surrogacy when the employee is the intended parent.
 PPL is available to both parents if they are both eligible state employees.

-This policy applies to executive branch, Minnesota State Retirement System, Public Employee Retirement System, and Teachers’ Retirement System employees whose terms and conditions of employment are established by a collective bargaining agreement negotiated by Minnesota Management and Budget or a compensation plan approved by Minnesota Management and Budget that contains a provision that provides eligible employees to up to six (6) weeks of PPL.
+This policy applies to all employees of agencies in the executive branch, as defined in Minnesota Statutes, section 43A.02, subdivisions 2 and 22, and employees of the Minnesota State Retirement System, Public Employee Retirement SystemAssociation, and Teachers’ Retirement Association, provided that in all instances the employee’s terms and conditions of employment are established by a collective bargaining agreement negotiated by Minnesota Management and Budget or a compensation plan approved by Minnesota Management and Budget that contains a provision that provides eligible employees to up to six (6) weeks of PPL.

 Eligibility